a beginner’s guide to an easy, thrifty backyard garden

 7. create a compost pile

-Compost is free and easy.
-You need a location and a system.
-Many communities offer free compost classes every April in celebration of Earth Day and each participant leaves with my favorite kind of compost bin: FREE.
-Pallets work nicely to organize and contain the decaying piles or you can literally just make piles.
 The keys to good healthy compost are: make sure it can get air, turn it regularly, add water, and mix both green and brown matter in each compost pile.
 By having your own compost you save money on waste by throwing out less.
 You save by having to buy less compost.
 Making it is free.
 You save by adding nutrients right back into your own soil rather than having to replenish the soil more frequently.
 I find having a compost pile to be very satisfying.

 It does not require a major investment to start and maintain your own garden.
-Even the more costly additions that many people choose to add to a backyard garden can be done within a reasonable budget still allowing your garden to produce more benefit for your family than it costs.
+Even the more costly additions that many people choose to add to a backyard garden can be done within a reasonable budget, still allowing your garden to produce more benefit for your family than it costs.
 Some years I spend a bit more than others.
 In 2021, I did not get my own plants started indoors, so I spent about $110 at a co-op on plant starts.
 I save my own seeds from year to year so this should be my only out-of-pocket expense besides water costs.

 We will eat hundreds of pounds of produce from this garden.
 I will can salsa and pickles as well as store squash, onions, and tomatoes to last through much of the winter.
 I might even add a few pics to my own social media and flaunt my greens!
-Of course only to inspire a newbie to get started with a vegetable/fruit/herb garden.
+Of course, only to inspire a newbie to get started with a vegetable/fruit/herb garden.
 Come join our not-so-elite gardener ranks and enjoy the amazing rewards of fresh food from your own yard!

 Still have questions on getting started?
 Pop your question in the comments below, and I’ll personally reach out to help.